 After they said their goodbyes and left George’s, Ron saw Kevin leaving with Art and Larry.
 He wondered what was going on, but maybe it was family business.
 He also realized that the twins never explained why they decided to sit on the Hillcrest side.

-When Jason came down for breakfast the next morning he decided to turn on the pool heater but leave the cover on.
-That would warm up the water enough to make it comfortable to swim.
+When Jason came down for breakfast the next morning he decided to turn on the pool heater and leave the cover on.
+That would warm up the water enough to make it comfortable to swim by eleven o’clock.
 He came back into the house and walked into the kitchen.
-No one was there, so he got some cereal and rinsed some blueberries and put them on top, and added milk.
-Then he got a bagel and peanut butter, sliced the bagel and put it in the toaster, and sat down to his breakfast.
+No one was there, so he got some cereal and rinsed some blueberries and put them on top, then added milk.
+He got a bagel and the peanut butter, sliced the bagel and put it in the toaster oven, and sat down to his breakfast.

 He wondered where his mom had gone.
 Usually she would be up by now.
-He checked the time, eight thirty-five, and shrugged his shoulders.
+He checked the time, eight thirty-five, and shrugged.
 The blueberries were wonderful and added a lot of flavor to his cereal.
-The toaster beeped and his bagel popped up.
+The toaster oven beeped and his bagel was done.
 He grabbed the two halves and added a thick spread of peanut butter.
 He looked at the coffee maker.
 The pot was about half full, so he filled a mug about half way and ate the rest of his breakfast.
 After he put his dishes in the dishwasher and returned the milk and jar of peanut butter to the refrigerator, he went outside and checked the water temperature.
-Still not warm enough to retract the cover, so he went inside and got his Kindle and went back outside.
+Still not quite warm enough to retract the cover, so he went inside and got his Kindle and went back outside.
 The sun was warm so he pulled off his board shorts and T and used them as a cushion and sat down to read.

 After a while he heard the phone and ran inside to answer.

 “Hey, Jase, when do you want me to come over?”

 The next thing Jason heard was the doorbell.